We all have a story.

 My Story.

-I grew up as an Evangelical Christian in a conservative Mormon community and spent my adulthood navigating identity, faith, and my power as a woman.
-After getting my undergraduate degree at Concordia University in California, I started my career as a youth pastor in a conservative Lutheran denomination, at a church outside Sacramento.
-For those three years in full-time ministry, I found myself in an internal battle between the rigid religion I grew up in and my empathic, open, and loving self.
-Ultimately, love wins and I left my denomination and my professional calling, and began to forge a new faith and spirituality for myself.
+I grew up Evangelical in a conservative Mormon community, and spent much of my early adulthood wrestling with identity, faith, and my power as a woman.
+After earning my undergraduate degree at Concordia University in California, I began my career as a youth pastor in a conservative Lutheran church just outside Sacramento.
+During those three years in full-time ministry, I felt increasingly torn between the rigid religious structures I had inherited and the empathic, open, loving person I knew myself to be.